 - Some people may prefer dealing direct with the lender

 The lender route

-Approach a lender directly, and their representative will help you find the mortgage that’s best for you and help you submit your application.
+If you choose to approach a lender directly, their representative will help you find the mortgage that’s best for you within their range of products.
+They can also help you submit your application.

-Or if you’re confident about the type of mortgage you want, what you can afford, the term and the deal, you can sometimes choose not to receive any advice and do it yourself.
-This is called ‘execution only’ and involves applying online, without any interaction either face to face or on the phone with the lender.
-But since mortgages are such a big commitment and sometimes a minefield, it’s not really the route to go down – unless you’re absolutely sure you know what you’re doing.
+If you’re confident about the type of mortgage you want, what you can afford, the term and the deal, you can sometimes choose not to receive any advice and do it yourself.
+This is called ‘execution only’ and involves applying online, without any interaction with the lender, whether that’s face-to-face, or over the phone.

-Just like a mortgage adviser, a lender’s adviser needs to be qualified and isn’t allowed to recommend mortgages without assessing a customer first.
-Here are some of the benefits:
+Just like a mortgage adviser, a lender’s internal adviser needs to be qualified and isn’t allowed to recommend mortgages without assessing a customer first.
+Here are some of the other benefits:

-- Going directly with a lender means that you will only get access to their range of mortgages which may not always meet your needs and circumstances.
+- Going direct to a lender means you’ll only get access to their range of mortgages which may not always meet your needs and circumstances.